 What are you going to do with your life?

-As your high school student approaches his junior and senior year of high school, the two questions he is probably asked more often than any others are “Where are you going to apply to college?” and “What are you going to major in?”
-For a student who may not yet know what he is interesting in majoring in – and that may be as high as half of all entering college students – answering the first question may be harder.
+As your high school student approaches their junior and senior year of high school, the two questions they are probably asked more often than any others are ”Where are you going to apply to college?” and ”What are you going to major in?”
+For a student who may not yet know what they are interested in majoring in — and that may be as high as half of all entering college students — answering the first question may be harder.
 Students who don’t yet have a major in mind may find it harder to select a college.

 Twelve important questions to ask

-Actually, students who are undecided, may use their “undecidedness” as an important element in thinking about which schools might be the best places to help them make up their mind.
-Here are twelve questions that your student can ask during admissions visits to help him find a school which might help him on his journey to discover the best major for him.
+Actually, students who are undecided, may use their ”undecidedness” as an important element in thinking about which schools might be the best places to help them make up their mind.
+Here are twelve questions that your student can ask during admissions visits to help them find a school which might help them on their journey to discover the best major.

 - What majors does the college offer?
 Is there a broad variety of majors so that your student will have many options?

 - When do students need to declare a major?
-Will there be time for your student to explore options before he needs to make a decision?
+Will there be time for your student to explore options before they need to make a decision?

 - What percentage of students enter the college as undecided students?
 Will your student feel left out or part of a large number of students who are also exploring?